Mint and Chocolate Fudge Oreo Bars

 This post may contain affiliate links.

-Mint and Chocolate Fudge Oreo Bars – These three-layered bars are easy to make and are almost no-bake.
-Aside from baking the crust for 10 minutes, the remaining layers are stirred together by melting chocolate in the microwave.
+Mint Chocolate Oreo Bars — These three-layered Oreo bars are easy to make and are almost no-bake!
 The bars are full of mint flavor, a perfect complement for the chocolate fudge and the chocolate-filled Oreo cookie crust.

 Unlike traditional fudge where tons of granulated sugar is added, the sweetness for the entire recipe comes from one can of sweetened condensed milk, which lends a creamy sweetness rather than a toothache, cloyingly-sweet sweetness.
 Don’t get me wrong, they’re sweet, but they’re more rich than sweet.

 The semi-sweet chocolate used and the chocolate-filled Oreos also help the chocolate intensity stay strong, but it’s mint that dominates.
 They’re definitely mint-chocolate bars, rather than chocolate-mint bars, but the mint isn’t overpowering in the least.
 I find York Peppermint Patties to have more of a throat-cutting mint quality.
 These are smoother, like a perfect creme de menthe bar.